-Legal Grounds for Divorce in Queens NY
+Legal Grounds for Divorce in Jackson Heights and Queens NY

 Uncontested vs. Contested Divorce

 In New York, there are two ways a divorce can be filed: Uncontested or Contested.
-When determining which type of case you would like to proceed with filing or if your spouse has already filed one way or the other, our divorce lawyers in Queens can help you understand what your best options are and will see you through the case so the results will be favorable for you and your family.
+When determining which type of case you would like to proceed with filing or if your spouse has already filed one way or the other, our divorce lawyers in Jackson Queens and Queens can help you understand what your best options are and will see you through the case so the results will be favorable for you and your family.

 An uncontested divorce, also known as a “no fault” divorce is the simplest and fasted way to dissolve a marriage in New York.
 This type of divorce may be sought when parties agree that marriage has “broken down irretrievably” for a period of at least six months and neither spouse contests the decision to file.

 If parties agree to file for uncontested divorce, the first step is submitting the divorce petition for court approval, which our attorneys can help you with.
 New York divorce lawyer Charles Zolot will help you file your documents if you haven’t already done so, which are relatively simple if you and your spouse have already come to a mutual agreement prior to filing.
 However, even if your spouse filed for divorce without prior discussion or because of a specific fault, the law also allows for an uncontested divorce to be granted if you waive your right to answer to your spouse’s complaint.
 If you waive your right to answer to the complaint, then you are neither admitting nor denying your spouse’s allegations and it will then be up to your spouse to prove the allegations in court.